What makes a great party disco?

 My knowledge of music is second to none.
 That means I can play virtually anything you want.
 I welcome your requests or a playlist, or you can sit back to leave it to me.
 Many discos will either not have the experience to know their music well enough or unfortunately will not accommodate what you want played.

-Many DJ’s will they the music they like rather that what you the customer wants.
+Many DJ’s will play the music they like rather that what you the customer wants.
 Is that right?
 It certainly isn’t!

 Very recently I was contacted by a inexperienced DJ who wanted to cancel a function because he had no knowledge of 70’s music or Tamala Motown.
-Fortunately I was available and took on the gig from him and contacted the client, and had a great party.
+Fortunately I was available and took on the gig from him and contacted the client, who experienced a great party.

 The moral here is that not all DJ’s know their music well enough or are prepared to play what you the customer wants.
 My advice is to always check that they are knowledgeable and flexible in their approach.

 This is a big area to consider for a great party disco.

 Firstly, once you wish to proceed with a booking, I would always confirm this quickly by email with a booking contract giving you peace of mind.
 Many DJ’s do not do this, and this leaves you the client in a very vulnerable position.
 It’s all too common to hear of people being let down by inexperienced discos often on the day of the party.

 Part of great disco is the DJ liaising with you the client, ensuring everything runs smoothly.
 For example, at a surprise birthday party timings are crucial to ensure the surprise to kept until the last second!
 At weddings, the DJ needs to know what is happening, when and where.
 For example announcements made at the right time for the cutting of the wedding cake or the important first dance.

 Another key area for me is to maintain contact with my client throughout the period from the initial booking to the day of the event.
 This not only to gives peace of mind, but also updates me on any changes/alterations to proceedings.